magarena/magarena/release/README.txt

-    fix Graft to check there is a +1/+1 counter to move If animations are enabled show pulsing border around avatar when player is valid choice (closes #149). move modification before the first update so they can affect the comes into play triggers fixes issue #151
-    fix: Bladewing the Risen should have flying fixes #148 : Player targeting highlight disappears/flashes. limit equip activation to at most twice per turn
+    fix Graft to check there is a +1/+1 counter to move If animations are enabled show pulsing border around avatar when player is valid choice (closes #149). move modification before the first update so they can affect the comes into play triggers fixes issue #151 limit equip activation to at most twice per turn draw mana symbols to indicate mana source base on permanent's mana activations instead of card definition's mana activation fixes #158
-    fix: Bullwhip was dealing 2 damage
-    draw mana symbols to indicate mana source base on permanent's mana activations instead of card definition's mana activation fixes #158
     fix: Alpha Brawl - Chosen creature doesn't damage itself.